Working with Kaldi's Matrices¶

 |

-from a Numpy ndarray object v
+This creates a FloatSubVector object f from a Numpy ndarray object v.

-No memory is copied here. f
+No memory is copied here. f shares the underlying memory with v.

-get a runtime error when creating f
+get a runtime error when creating f.

 9 | f[0] = 0